Origins of Change Management

 Nowhere does Jefferson explicitly mention hierarchy, management, or control mechanisms.
 Organizations able to process multiple realities and appropriately respond in real-time have a competitive edge in a VUCA world.
 Organizations fostering an aware workforce–where everyone is expected to sense and adjust as needed–will not only outperform their competitors both in scope and scale; they will lead the pack.

-Process facilitation is change management in constant motion.
+Change facilitation is change management in constant motion.
 Managers control services and ensure product quality.
 Process facilitators working side by side with managers create working conditions that enable and empower all human resources to act not only as producers, but also as observers, data collectors/analysts, and change agents.
-Process facilitators help create a workforce that is attentive, wise to know when a shift is needed and prepared to collectively respond from down below without being managed from high above.
+Change facilitators help create a workforce that is attentive, wise to know when a shift is needed, and prepared to collectively respond from down below without being managed from high above.

 About the author

-Jean-Pierre is a Human Systems Expert, Process Facilitator, Coach, Youth Specialist, Speaker, and Author.
+Jean-Pierre is a Human Systems Expert.
+He specializes in Conflict Resolution, Change Facilitation, and Youth Engagement.
 He optimizes employee engagement, team cohesiveness, and leadership potential by enhancing group dynamics and ensuring the successful integration and retention of young employees into organizations.
+Jean-Pierre is also a Speaker and Author.
 He is the creator of the youth inspired EPIC Model of development.